JACK-THINK/SCRIPTS-BOOTLOADER-FOR-ASUS-ROUTER/README_en-US.md

    >    - No attendance required.
    >
    > 2. STAGE 2: Deploy programs required by system.
-   >    - No attendance required.
+   >    - Choose the size of swap.
    >    - Long time needed, please wait patiently.
-   >    - less than 5 errors in red or yellow color will appear during the process of python deployment, which is no need to worry.
    >
    > 3. STAGE 3: Install optional addons.
+   >    - Input the username and password to web login of the router to continue installation.
    >    - Choose the addon you want from the list shown on the screen by typing in its order number (just one addon every time) and pressing \<Enter\>.
    >    - Repeat the process stated above to install next addon.
    >    - When all the addons needed have been installed, type in `0` to finish installation.